 Like many other languages, Java must be compiled to create executable files that run in an operating environment for the program.
 This aspect means an extra step in the development and testing process.

-Java is a compiled language created with developers in mind, providing a language that offers cleaner syntax by comparison to most other compiled languages.
-The drawback to compiled languages is that testing tends to be more complicated and, therefore, the development process suffers.
+Java is a compiled language created with developers in mind, providing a language that offers cleaner syntax compared to most other compiled languages.
+The drawback to compiled languages is that testing tends to be more complicated, so the development process suffers.

 They can both be used for a wide variety of purposes and there is some overlap.
 Next let's look at some examples of technologies that they can be used for.

-The gap between these two has been slowly decreasing in size over the years.
-As time passes, both landscapes are changing rapidly, but not all their characteristics can change.
+The gap between these two has slowly decreased in size over the years.
+Both landscapes are changing rapidly as time passes, but not all their characteristics can change.

 In closing the bottom line is that they are only really comparable in the sense that they are both programming languages.
 Outside of that their uses are very different and have different requirements, such as level of understanding, plugins, and more.